skonjarla/SmugMugJavaClient/README.md

 * Can be used to retrieve information about albums and images

 ### How do I get set up? ###
+* First, need to have a SmugMug account and API key and Access token and it's corresponding secret.
+* See https://api.smugmug.com/api/v2/doc/index.html for API documentation

 * Use maven to build the jar.
 Typically,
 ```commandline